 Before you can click on the “Buy domain” button, you need to check the box to show that you agree to the ICANN policy and DRA.

 After clicking on “Buy domain,” you will receive an email notification that requires you to click on the link to confirm your purchase.

-When running your dropshipping with Shopify, you need to realize that you work as a middleman to customers and your supplier.
-Usually, when someone places an order, you will manually relay the order to your provider so they can process the delivery and shipping to the client.
+When running your dropshipping with Shopify, you need to realize that you work as a middleman between customers and suppliers.
+Usually, when someone places an order you will manually relay the order to your provider so they can process the delivery and ship to the client.

 It is important to put some thought on how your store is designed.
-A big part of the reason why is because you want to provide your visitors with a seamless experience when browsing your items and pages.
+A big part of the reason why is because you want to provide your visitors with a rich, seamless experience when browsing your site.
 If they like how your site feels, along with its content, then there’s a good chance that they will order from your store.

-To get there, however, you need to choose the best theme for your Shopify store.
+To get there, however, you need to choose the right theme for your Shopify store.

 A new window will open to load the Shopify Themes.
-There are different themes and styles to choose from, some of which are premium and go up to $180.
-However, there are free themes to select from as well.
-Since you’re just starting your shop out, it would be wise to select from free themes first.
+There are different themes and styles to choose from – some are free while some cost up to $180.
+If you are just starting out, it would be wise to select from the pool of free themes first.

 If you are sure that you want to use this theme, click on the “Install Theme” button.

 You need to click on “Publish as my store’s theme” link to finalize the change in theme.
 If you want to install the theme but not override the current theme, click on the “install as an unpublished theme” link.